MumbisDev/MumbisDev/README.md

-# Hi there, I'm mumbis 👋
+# Hi there, I'm Mumbis 👋

-Full stack developer focused on creating intuitive, user-centric solutions.
+I'm currently an aspiring full stack developer focused on creating intuitive applications.
 I'm passionate about building software that enhances human experiences and makes technology more accessible.

 ## 🛠️ Tech Stack